greglook/vault/doc/objects.md

 ## Resolving State

-Since each change blob references its 'parent' changes, these blobs form a tree descending from the object root.
+Since each update blob references its 'parent' updates, these blobs form a tree descending from the object root.
 The 'current' state of the object is the tip of the tree with the latest timestamp.